nginx-proxy/acme-companion/README.md

 * Automatically creation of a Strong Diffie-Hellman Group (for having an A+ Rate on the [Qualsys SSL Server Test](https://www.ssllabs.com/ssltest/)).
 * Work with all versions of docker.

+***NOTE***: The first time this container is launch it generate a new Diffie-Hellman group file.
+This process can take several minutes to complete (be patient).

 #### Usage

 To use it with original [nginx-proxy](https://github.com/jwilder/nginx-proxy) container you must declare 3 writable volumes from the [nginx-proxy](https://github.com/jwilder/nginx-proxy) container: